Irash-Perera/Intellihack_TeamSemiColon_4/README.md

 #### **If using Kaggle Notebooks:** Run from the **first cell**.

+Upload the dataset to the notebook environment and replace the path in the code.
+And then run the code.

 #### **If using a local machine:** Run from the **second cell** and replace the path to the dataset correctly.

 ```python